Bespoke Software vs Off-the-Shelf: Which Is Right for Your Business?

 An accounting system is not a source of competitive advantage.
 The process that makes your business unique - the thing that makes customers choose you over competitors - might be.
 If software can encode and scale that process, bespoke development may be strategically justified even if off-the-shelf alternatives exist.

-Question 5: What is your tolerance for vendor dependency?
+5 What is your tolerance for vendor dependency?

 How would your business be affected if the vendor of your off-the-shelf software raised prices significantly, changed the product substantially, or went out of business?
 For some businesses and some functions, the impact would be manageable - you would switch to an alternative product.
 For others, the switching costs would be prohibitive and the vendor dependency is a significant risk.